Characterizing entanglement dynamics in QED scattering processes

 Iterating the maps on arbitrary initial states leads to asymptotic fixed points, corresponding to states invariant under further scatterings.
-For scattering processes involving fermions only, the convergence to maximally entangled states is achieved for almost all values of the kinematical parameters $(\theta, \mu)$, and guaranteed in the ultra-relativistic case into the relevant Hilbert subspace.
-When photons are involved in the scattering, the presence of particles obeying different statistics modifies the structure and spectral properties of the corresponding maps, giving rise to qualitatively different entanglement dynamics.
+For processes involving fermions only, the convergence to maximally entangled states is achieved for almost all values of the kinematical parameters $\theta$ and $\mu$.
+As energy increases, the prevalent convergence to maximal entanglement may suggest a form of ``asymptotic quantum irreversibility" which dominates any intermediate entanglement reduction.
+When photons are involved, the presence of particles obeying different statistics modifies the structure and spectral properties of the corresponding maps, giving rise to different asymptotic dynamics.

 Our results highlight a strong connection between QED interaction and maximal entanglement.
-This relation can be traced back mainly to the invariance of the theory under parity ($\mathcal{P}$) transformations, which enforces specific relations among scattering amplitudes \cite{JacobWick} and, in turn, governs the entanglement dynamics.
+This relation must be traced back to the invariance of the theory under parity transformations, which enforces specific relations among scattering amplitudes \cite{JacobWick} and, in turn, governs the entanglement dynamics.
 Maximal entanglement conservation appears thus to be sensitive to the symmetry content of the interaction, and could be used in other contexts as a probe for new physics.

-A natural extension of the present work is to investigate whether similar methods provide equally robust insights for other fundamental interactions.
-Moreover, going beyond the tree-level approximation by including one-loop contributions~\cite{Kamila} would enable an assessment of whether higher-order corrections do affect the above results.
+A natural extension of the present work is to investigate whether similar methods provide equally robust insights for other fundamental interactions, given the fact that our results have more general validity beyond QED.
+Also, going beyond the tree-level approximation by including one-loop contributions~\cite{Kamila} would reveal whether higher-order corrections do affect the above results.

 \emph{Acknowledgements}.
 B.M. and K.S. acknowledge: This research was funded in whole or in part by the Austrian Science Fund (FWF) 10.55776/PAT4559623.
 For open access purposes, the author has applied a CC BY public copyright license to any author-accepted manuscript version arising from this submission.